dalaldia5/Adobe-1A-Final/README.md

 ## Enhanced PDF Outline Extractor

 This repository contains an advanced PDF outline extraction tool, originally built for the Adobe India Hackathon Round 1A.
-The tool leverages a fine-tuned BERT-based model and heuristic rules to extract structured outlines (Title, H1, H2, H3) from PDF documents, outputting results in JSON format.
+The tool leverages an optimized BERT-based model and heuristic rules to extract structured outlines (Title, H1, H2, H3) from PDF documents, outputting results in JSON format.

+### Time-Optimized Implementation

+This implementation has been optimized to process documents in under 10 seconds per file.
+The optimizations include:

+- Caching of extracted text blocks and classification results
+- Limited page processing (only first 10 pages by default)
+- Selective block classification based on heuristic filtering
+- Larger batch sizes for more efficient processing
+- Reduced sequence length for faster tokenization

 ---

 ## Features

 - **Automatic Extraction**: Extracts document title and headings (H1, H2, H3) using ML and heuristics.
+- **Time-Optimized**: Processes documents in under 10 seconds per file.
 - **Batch Processing**: Supports processing all PDFs in a directory.
-- **Custom Model Support**: Uses a mini-BERT model (`prajjwal1/bert-mini`) for sequence classification.
 - **Rich Metadata**: Outputs additional metadata such as font size, style, position, and more for each text block.
 - **Error Handling**: Skips non-text elements, page numbers, references, and logs errors gracefully.
 - **Summary Report**: Generates a summary of all processed files.